How to be

 Notice in Acts 19:2, Paul asked certain disciples, ‘Have ye received the Holy Ghost SINCE (or, AFTER) ye believed?’
 And they said unto him, We have not so much as heard whether there be any Holy Ghost.”
 Obviously, these disciples “believed” on the Lord, but had NOT YET received the Holy Ghost.
 Therefore, the sign of receiving the Holy Ghost could not have been, simply “believing”.

 Further proof that we are NOT filled with the Holy Ghost upon “believing” is the account found in Acts 8:5-17.
-Philip had a great revival in Samaria, he preached Christ unto them, the people gave heed, they saw Philip perform miracles, demons were cast out, the lame were healed, the people were baptized in the name of the Lord Jesus, and there was even great joy in the city.
+Philip had a great revival in Samaria, he preached Christ unto them, the people gave heed, verse 12 confirms - they BELIEVED Philip's preaching concerning the kingdom of God, they also saw Philip perform miracles, demons were cast out, the lame were healed, the people were baptized in the name of the Lord Jesus, and there was even great joy in the city.

 YET – Peter and John were sent there, SPECIFICALLY, that they might receive the Holy Ghost, for even though all these wonderful things had happened, they still had not received the Holy Ghost.